mtksquared/jekyll-netlify-boilerplate/pages/contact.md

   It's easy to get a hold of us, give us a call anytime.<br><center><a href="tel:520-415-6379">520-415-6379</a><br>
 ---
-**If you prefer to e-mail us; fill out the form below and we will get back to you soon.**
+Or fill out the form below and we will get back to you soon.